The mission of New Directions Healthcare is to provide a positive difference every day in the lives of an individual with an opioid addiction.

-Vivitrol blocks the effects of opioid medication, including pain relief or feelings of well-being that can lead to opioid abuse.
 Vivitrol is used to prevent relapse in people who became dependent on opioid medicine and then stopped using it.
-Naltrexone can help keep you from feeling a "need" to use the opioid.
-Vivitrol injection is also used to treat alcoholism by reducing your urge to drink alcohol.
-This may help you drink less or stop drinking altogether.
+Naltrexone can help keep individuals from feeling a "need" to use opioids.
+Vivitrol is also used to treat alcoholism by reducing one's urge to drink alcohol, this may help one drink less or stop drinking altogether.

 Patients cannot be actively using opioids or drinking alcohol.
 Vivitrol can be utilized to those patients that completed alcohol detoxification and opioid detoxification and are at risk for relapse.
-All patients receiving Vivitrol will participate in a comprehensive management program that includes psychosocial support, alcohol and urine drug screen, physicals, and blood work.
+All patients receiving Vivitrol will participate in a comprehensive management program that includes psychosocial support, urine drug screens, physicals, and blood work.

-Psychosocial supports will be both individual and group counseling.
+Psychosocial support will include both individual and group counseling.
 New Directions Healthcare will treat those 18 years and older in the Erie Community.
-Hours are by appointment only.

 Vivitrol is contraindicated in patients: